Behavior paradigm model

 Visit the permissions page to learn more.

 The API allows for programmable access to Behavioral paradigms, enabling you to read, edit, and delete Behavioral paradigms through the API.
-Learn more about the sessions’ fields and data structure on the Session API page.
+Learn more about the sessions’ fields and data structure on the Behavioral paradigms API page.